Motion of Satellite under the Effect of Oblateness of Earth and Atmospheric Drag: The Model

 where $\mu= GM$, $G$ is gravitational constant and $M$ is mass of Earth.
-In the presence of perturbation, we need to add perturbing acceleration on the right side of equation (\ref{EMW}).
-Since we are considering perturbation due to oblateness of Earth and perturbation due to atmospheric drag, the equations of motion can be written as
+In the presence of perturbation, additional perturbing acceleration must be added on the right side of equation (\ref{EMW}).
+Since we are considering perturbation due to oblateness of Earth and perturbation due to atmospheric drag, the equation of motion can be written as

 where $\vec{a}_O$ is acceleration due to oblateness of Earth and $\vec{a}_A$ is acceleration due to atmospheric drag.
 The second order equation (\ref{EMP}) can be written as following set of two first order differential equations